3 Ignored Small Cap Stocks at the Top of my Watchlist

 Comfort Systems (NYSE: FIX) installs HVAC heating and cooling systems for businesses, factories and other commercial clients.
 Sales were hit by nearly 20% because of the financial crisis, so it has relied on acquisitions to bolster sales, which are just above $1.1 billion — slightly ahead of where they were in 2007.
 But the company remains profitable, showing a healthy order backlog in excess of $600 million.

-Management projects more and activities ahead, thanks to the company’s relatively strong position in a very fragmented industry.
+Management projects more merger and acquisition activities ahead, thanks to the company’s relatively strong position in a very fragmented industry.
 This could boost total sales, but Comfort Systems will need a sustainable recovery in construction and industrial activity in the United States before it’s able to see a solid turnaround.
 In the meantime, the best it can do is focus on increasing productivity and trying to gain market share.
 (Comfort is still a relatively small player the $40 billion HVAC market.

 Five analysts currently follow Comfort Systems, which still is a small amount.
 They collectively project 10% sales growth for 2011 and total sales of $1.2 billion.
 They only expect $0.14 in per-share earnings, but see a quick recovery to $0.51 in 2012.
 Within a couple of years, the company should be able to again report earnings above $1 per share, as it did in 2008 The stock could also recover closer to $15 a share, or 50% above current levels.